seven1240/FreeSWITCH-Portal/README.md

 ## Development

-I started this project to learn how to use [bootstrap](twitter.github.com/bootstrap/index.html) and [ember.js](twitter.github.com/bootstrap/index.html).
+I started this project to learn how to use [bootstrap](twitter.github.com/bootstrap/index.html) and [ember.js](twitter.github.com/bootstrap/index.html), the latter said it is a framework for creating **ambitious** web applications.

 Contributions and patches are welcome.